EL ENCUENTRO GUIDES AND STAFF

 After finishing secondary school, he became a Ski Instructor, working La Hoya Ski Resort during the winter season.

-He joined El Encuentro Fly Fishing team as a Guide Helper this past season, working closely with and learning from our guides.
+He joined El Encuentro Fly Fishing team as a Guide Helper four seasons ago, working closely with and learning from our guides.
 Eager to keep learning more, he works very hard to improve his fishing skills.